CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search: Datasets

+\textbf{Clone Detection}.
 In the clone detection task, the problem is to retrieve semantically similar codes given a code as the query.
-To train and test models for clone detection, we use the \textbf{POJ-104} dataset introduced by Mou et al.~\cite{POJ}.
+To train and test models for clone detection, we use the \textbf{POJ-104} dataset introduced by \citet{POJ}.
 It comes from a pedagogical programming open judge (OJ) system that automatically judges the validity of submitted source code for specific problems by running the code.
 The \poj dataset consists of 104 problems and includes 500 student-written C/C++ programs for each problem.
 The clone detection here is, given a program's source code, to retrieve other programs that solve the same problem.
 The problems are grouped into three sets with 64/16/24 problems for training, validation, and testing respectively.
 The default metric for the \poj dataset is Mean Average Precision (MAP), where the average precision (AP) is defined as $\mathrm{AP} = \sum_{i=1}^{100} (R_i - R_{i-1})\cdot P_i,$ where $R_i$ and $P_i$ are the precision and recall at threshold $i$, i.e., computed taking into account only top $i$ items from the candidate list.
 MAP is the mean AP over all queries.
 It is important to mention that for \poj the maximal possible $i$ is 499 since there are only 500 candidates in total.